xd009642/xd009642.github.io/_posts/2024-10-26-debloating-github-actions-with-rust.markdown

 Time to publish to marketplace, but this then involves going into the release page generated and editing it to publish to the marketplace...
 I should fix that.
-But it doesn't look like there's a way in the action for makign release pages and looking at some of the maintained ones I don't see an option so I'll just leave it for now.
+But it doesn't look like there's a way in the action for making release pages and looking at some of the maintained ones I don't see an option so I'll just leave it for now.
 After all this may be my only release this is a bit of a shitpost.